 In 1998 the AJPDG committee called a large general assembly in Mòn Ramye that was attended by 105 community leaders from many areas of Lagonav.
 At this assembly, the citizens discussed and reached a consensus on the Twelve Big Dreams of the people of Lagonav.
 These dreams include improved water systems, free education for children whose parents cannot afford to pay, a professional school, a health clinic and a library.

 Over the past 25 years, AJPDG has worked alongside community members to carry out many development projects to meet their needs, such as: reforestation, adult literacy, solar power, road building, community stores, school construction and management.
 With initial micro-capital provided by Beyond Borders (Limyè Lavi), AJPDG has engaged in community-run small businesses, including stores and a pharmacy.
 With the profits from these activities, AJPDG now pays 30 professors, six school directors, and association members who manage the investments in order to provide free schooling to children that would otherwise be unable to attend.
 Today, AJPDG has a network of 21 affiliated schools on the island of Lagonav, each of which is encouraged and guided to create and manage their own self-sufficient school fund.
-They provide free and consistent teacher training and small business courses for member communities of the network.
-In 2009, several communities used this revenue for school construction and renovation, with the collaboration of World Vision and Concern.
+They provide free and consistent teacher training and small business courses for member communities of the network, improving that way they workers social selling skills In 2009, several communities used this revenue for school construction and renovation, with the collaboration of World Vision and Concern.

 AJPDG has created their projects by themselves, with very limited provision of external resources.
 AJPDG strives to help us spread their strategy for self-determined development, including the sustainable education fund, all over Lagonav, and to show other disadvantaged communities in Haiti, and throughout the world, what is possible.